for Protein Crystallization

 The color camera and 12x continuous zoom optics are incompatible with UV light, so colored imaging, continuous zoom and regions of interest are not available if visible and UV are combined into a single path.
 The FORMULATRIX solution uses two uniquely-optimized and adjacent lightpaths.
 The sample is moved from one microscope to the other with precise registration between the two images.
 The dual light path solution also corrects chromatic aberration that would not be possible with a single light path configuration.

 For a budget-friendly option, a single light path design is available where the visible optics and camera are shared with the UV optics.
 This option is only available with black and white imaging and fixed objectives.

 For the ROCK IMAGER 1, the optics for visible and UV imaging are shared and optimized to yield high-resolution UV images while retaining high optical quality visible images.
 A simple optical design is utilized to increase the throughput of UV fluorescence allowing for shorter exposure times while imaging.
-Three high numerical aperture objectives are utilized to image drops at varying magnifications.
+Two high numerical aperture objectives are utilized to image drops at varying magnifications.